memgraph/docs/docs/reference-guide/analyze_graph.md

 ANALYZE GRAPH DELETE STATISTICS;
 ```

-The results will contain all label-property indices that were successfully deleted.
-The following output format can be expected:
+The results will contain all label-property indices that were successfully deleted:

 | label | property |
 | ----- | -------- |
 | index's label | index's property |

-Specific labels can again be specified as in the above case with the construct `ON LABELS`:
+Specific labels can be specified with the construct `ON LABELS`:

 ```cypher
 ANALYZE GRAPH ON LABELS :Label1 DELETE STATISTICS;